PostgREST/postgrest/api.rst

    | `auto-updatable views <https://www.postgresql.org/docs/current/sql-createview.html#SQL-CREATEVIEW-UPDATABLE-VIEWS>`_ |
    +--------------------+-------------------------------------------------------------------------------------------------+

-For database function endpoints, OPTIONS requests are not supported.
+For functions, OPTIONS requests are not supported.

 .. important::

   Whenever you add or remove tables or views, or modify a view's INSTEAD OF TRIGGERS on the database, you must refresh PostgREST's schema cache for OPTIONS requests to work properly.
 See the section :ref:`schema_reloading`.

 CORS